 Fitbit Ionic 2 news and rumors

-There aren’t any Fitbit Ionic 2 rumors yet, but we’ll fill out this section as soon as we hear anything credible.
+There aren’t any clear Fitbit Ionic 2 rumors yet, but we’ll fill out this section as soon as we hear anything credible.

-For now though we can speculate on some things.
+For now though we can speculate on some other things.
 For example, it’s likely to keep most if not all of the fitness features from the Fitbit Ionic, such as GPS and a heart rate monitor, and to help it rise above its predecessor the Ionic 2 may well build on them, either by adding new health and fitness features or simply improving those which are already there.

 On the other hand, the design may well be changed or at least refined, since that’s one of the more divisive aspects of Fitbit’s smartwatch.